wohljan/Ausbildungsnachweis-Generator/README.md

-MCP server that turns Microsoft Graph calendar events, the Ausbildungseinsatzplan Excel files and WebUntis school data into filled weekly training-report (Ausbildungsnachweis) PDFs.
+MCP server that turns Microsoft Graph calendar events, the Ausbildungseinsatzplan Excel files and WebUntis school data into filled weekly Ausbildungsnachweis PDFs.
 Nothing personal is hardcoded, everything comes from a local profile created by the `initialise` tool.

 ## Tools